testingautomated-usi/muPRL/README.md

 # 2. Mutation testing pipeline

 An example with the CartPole environment (the testing machine has a QUADRO GPU with 8GB of memory).
-For simplicity, we only execute one run (instead of ten) and sample three mutant configurations (instead of five):
+For simplicity, we only execute five runs (instead of ten) and sample three mutant configurations (instead of five):

 # 2.1 Train original model